seidhr/muna/packages/muna-xyz-docs/docs/model/documents.md

 ## Report

 Report is a subclass of E14_Condition_Assessment and E33_Linguistic_Object.
 The reasoning for this is that Sanity lets us create text with objects and structured data with Portable Text.
-We want quality data, but also the capability for users to write details reports.
+We want quality data, but also the capability for users to write detailed reports.

 Treatment is a object connected to a report.
-This is because treatment should never be undertaken without documenting the Made Object before modification.
+This is because treatment should never be undertaken without documenting the Made Object before modification or why a treatment is recommended.

 ## Timeline